Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-- Inhale; lengthen your spine.
+- As you inhale, lengthen your spine.

 - Maintaining the rotation of your spine, tilt your torso laterally to the left.

-- Inhale; lengthen your spine.
+- As you inhale, lengthen your spine.

 - Repeat on the other side.